MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 Key Observations:

 - GitHub Copilot generates code that aligns with your spec because it references the `spec.md`, `plan.md`, and `tasks.md` files in your workspace.
-- Detailed comments based on specification requirements guide Copilot to produce accurate implementations.
+- Detailed comments based on specification requirements guide GitHub Copilot to produce accurate implementations.
 - The spec-driven approach ensures you don't forget requirements (file size limits, supported types, etc.) because they're explicitly documented.
 - Having clear acceptance criteria makes it easy to verify that your implementation meets requirements.